 The historical center of Atlanta is very nice and very informative about the history and culture of Atlanta, especially the historical sense of the European settlers building a new kingdom

-The History Museum is divided into several exhibition halls, which show the history of urban development, the Civil War, art, sports and the Indians.
-There is also a swan house behind, which was originally a private house of a manor owner, with gorgeous decoration.
+The History Museum is divided into several exhibition halls, each showing the history of the city, the Civil War, art, sports, and Indians.
+There is also a swan house in the back, originally a private house of the manor, with gorgeous decoration.
 Student tickets are 3.5 dollars cheaper than adult tickets.
-If there is no ticket checking, the tickets are purchased by self-consciousness.
+If there is no ticket check, the ticket purchase is all consciously.

-If you take the bus, you can go to Art Center Station on the Red Line or the Golden Line at Route 110.
+If you take a bus, you can get to the Red Line or Gold Line Arts Center Station and transfer to 110.
 The scenic spot consists of two parts.
-One part is about the history of Atlanta, including the Olympic Games, Asian city events, celebrities, the Civil War, and the other part is Swan Castle.
-The attractions are good and worth visiting.
-Tickets are $16, plus Margaret Mitchell's former residence ticket.
+One part is an introduction to the history of Atlanta, including the Olympic Games, Asian celebrities, etc., as well as the Civil War, and the other part is Schwanberg.
+Nice sights and worth a visit.
+Tickets are $16, plus tickets to Margaret Mitchell’s house.

 As a country with little history, Atlanta has absolutely history.
 The Civil War and folk art museum are worth seeing.
 The Olympic museum...
 Much to see, it is just so.